federico-cacciotti/KID_pipeline/README.md

 - `'phi_0'`;
 - `'reduced_chi2'`.

-The next operation concerns the search for out of resonance tones with the function `target.filterOutOfResTones()`, the search in memory for the already computed S21 complex fit parameters with the function `target.readS21Data()` and the search for double resonances in the targets with `target.findDouble()`, all explained in the next section.
+The next operation concerns the search for out of resonance tones with the function `target.filterOutOfResTones()`, the search in memory for the already computed S21 complex fit parameters with the function `target.readS21Data()` (if present) and the search for double resonances in the target sweep with the `target.findDouble()` function.
+All these functions are explained in the next section.

 ## Operations with the `target` object